crate/cratedb-guide/docs/start/connect.md

 :::

 :::{div} sd-text-muted
-Start to interact with the database for the first time.
+Start interacting with the database for the first time.
 :::